Permissions and your first settings.json

 }

 The pattern for a rule is ToolName(command-pattern).
-Wildcards (*) match anything after the prefix.
-That means Bash(git log*) allows git log, git log --oneline, git log -p — but not git push.
+The wildcard (*) matches anything after the prefix.
+So Bash(git log*) allows git log, git log --oneline, git log -p, but not git push.

 What happened

 The friction disappeared almost immediately for the commands we added.
-Claude Code moved through lint-typecheck-fix cycles without pausing, which is exactly what you want when you're watching it work through a large change.
+Claude Code moved through lint, typecheck, and fix cycles without pausing, which is exactly what you want when you're watching it work through a large change.

-The unexpected part: removing the interruptions made it easier to notice the ones that remained.
-When Claude Code paused to ask, we paid attention — because it wasn't asking constantly anymore.
-The approval prompts that stayed were actually doing something.
+The unexpected part: removing the easy interruptions made it easier to notice the ones that remained.
+When Claude Code paused to ask, we paid attention, because it wasn't asking constantly anymore.
+The approval prompts that stayed were the ones doing real work.

-We also discovered there's a project-level settings file and a global one, and they merge.
-Project-level rules apply to that repo.
-Global rules apply everywhere.
-We'd been putting everything in project-level out of habit, when several rules belonged globally.
+We also discovered the project-level and global files merge.
+We'd been putting everything in project-level out of habit when several rules belonged globally.
+Splitting them halved the size of the project file.

 What we learned

-• Separate read-only commands from write commands.
-Read-only commands — git status, git diff, git log, ls, cat — are almost always safe to allow.
-Write commands require judgment.
-Add them to the allowlist only when you've decided they're low-risk in your specific project context.
+• Separate read-only from write.
+Read-only commands (git status, git diff, git log, ls, cat) are almost always safe to allow.
+Write commands need judgment.
+Add them to the allowlist only after you've decided they're low-risk in this specific project.

-• settings.json lives at .claude/settings.json for project-level rules and ~/.claude/settings.json for global rules.
+• settings.json lives at .claude/settings.json for project rules and ~/.claude/settings.json for global rules.
 Both files merge.
-Project rules take precedence where they conflict.
+Project rules take precedence on conflict.

-• Never auto-allow destructive operations. rm -rf, git reset --hard, git push --force, deploy scripts — these should always pause and ask.
+• Never auto-allow destructive operations. rm -rf, git reset --hard, git push --force, deploy scripts: these stay in the ask column forever.
 The cost of a misfire is too high, and you're not approving these dozens of times per day anyway.

-• If you want Claude Code to help you audit your own settings, use the less-permission-prompts skill.
+• If you want Claude Code to audit your own settings, use the fewer-permission-prompts skill.
 It reads your recent transcripts, finds the commands you approve most often, and proposes allowlist entries.
-It's a good bootstrap for a new project.
+A good bootstrap for a new project.

 • Treat the allowlist as a living file.
 Add things when you notice you're approving them reflexively.
 Remove things if the project changes and a command becomes risky in a new context.